Grant County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

-Grant County is located in the southwestern corner of Wisconsin, with its county seat in the city of Lancaster.
-The Grant County Circuit Court, operating as part of the state’s unified judicial system, handles a broad range of legal matters including criminal, civil, family, probate, small claims, and traffic cases.
-Two circuit court branches serve the county, along with a Register in Probate office that manages estate, guardianship, and mental health proceedings.
-Court records generated through these proceedings are maintained by the Clerk of Circuit Court and the Register in Probate, and interested parties can access them through several methods depending on the record type and the requester’s eligibility.
+Grant County sits in Wisconsin's southwestern corner, with Lancaster serving as the county seat.
+The Grant County Circuit Court is part of Wisconsin's unified judicial system and handles a broad range of cases — criminal, civil, family, probate, small claims, and traffic.
+Two circuit court branches serve the county, and a separate Register in Probate office oversees estate, guardianship, and mental health proceedings.
+The Clerk of Circuit Court and the Register in Probate maintain the records from these proceedings, and how you access them depends on the record type and your eligibility.

-Wisconsin provides centralized tools for locating court case information across all counties.
-The Wisconsin Circuit Court Access database, available through WisconsinCourts.us, allows public searches of circuit court case records filed statewide.
-In addition to this online resource, individuals can visit the Grant County Clerk of Courts office in person, submit requests by mail, or use public access terminals at the courthouse.
-The state courts website is a useful starting point for locating publicly available case data, docket entries, and party information for Grant County proceedings.
+Wisconsin has centralized tools for locating court case information across all 72 counties.
+The Wisconsin Circuit Court Access database, available through WisconsinCourts.us, lets you search circuit court case records filed anywhere in the state.
+Beyond that online option, you can visit the Grant County Clerk of Courts office in person, submit requests by mail, or use public access terminals at the courthouse.

 How to Look Up a Court Case in Grant County?

-The most efficient way to search for a Grant County court case is through the Wisconsin Circuit Court Access (WCCA) case search, which provides free public access to case information for circuit courts statewide.
-Users can search by party name, case number, or date range.
-Case docket information for most counties, including Grant, is available from 1994 to the present.
+Start with the Wisconsin Circuit Court Access (WCCA) case search — it's free, covers all circuit courts statewide, and lets you search by party name, case number, or date range.
+Case docket information for Grant County is generally available from 1994 to the present.

-For in-person record searches, the Grant County Clerk of Circuit Court maintains all court files at the county courthouse:
+For in-person searches, all court files are kept at the county courthouse:

 Grant County Clerk of Circuit Court